 Chris gathers the band in the control room for a group listen.
 Matt crouches on the floor and gets his shoulders rubbed; Jeff concentrates, swaying from foot to foot.
-Conversation eddies, a few tweaks come up (The guitars sounded like the Stones in the headphones, but Phil’s isn’t translatin, might be mic placement, Jeff, try it with the flat side of the pick).
+Conversation eddies, a few tweaks come up (The guitars sounded like the Stones in the headphones, but Phil’s isn’t translating, might be mic placement, Jeff, try it with the flat side of the pick).
 The talk is technical, but Chris, helming the whole shebang, knows what he’s after: he’s after magic.
 And the band is delivering.

-With the band used to me being there, I get to TRI a little.
+With the band used to me being there, I get to TRI a little early.
 They’ve worked out the first five songs for the EP, with tracks recorded and ready.
 Now they’re starting the final track, a charming piece of Americana called “LeClaire”, after the own in Iowa, upriver from Davenport.
 I settle in on the control room sofa while the band’s in mid-take.
 Chris listens intently as the piece winds down, and offers his input: the feel on the chorus is wrong.
 The band, in their three separate rooms, runs the chorus again.
 Chris has an issue with the drum sound for this one: the high-hat’s sound is too closed, grab the cymbal so it doesn’t break over.
 Mark listens, tries a different touch, and the band swings back into the chorus.
 I don’t know, I’m kind of hearing a cowbell in there, maybe?
 Mark’s response – a predictable if cheerful I’m going to kill you – has me biting back a snort of laughter.

 More memories, as comforting as a favourite bathrobe.
 This is the individual noodling, the small touches on each band member’s integral contribution.
 If you’re unfamiliar with the way studios work, you’d probably find this boring.
 As a musician myself, I know just what they’re talking about, even if my ear isn’t in the same class as Chris Manning’s.
 Great engineers and/or producers – Glyn Johns, Jimmy Iovine, Quincy Jones, Bob Clearmountain, Simon Tassano – is worth their weight in gold, or at least in gold records.

 Of course, it helps when the band doing the work is committed.
 The Fall Risk is.
-I’ve seen cases where individual ego slow a session down or kill the recording entirely; it’s really nice to know that isn’t happening here.
+I’ve seen cases where individual egos slow a session down or kill the recording entirely; it’s really nice to know that isn’t happening here.
 Ten minutes of conversation between engineer and drummer, nailing down just which cymbal hit works best in the chorus, doesn’t slow the band down at all.
 They’re absorbing, listening, integrating the input and the output.

 This is their last day at TRI.
 They’re moving over to Chris Manning’s studio shortly, for mixdowns, vocals, overdubs and more.
 But yesterday’s session was so productive that having wrapped “LeClaire” early, they have time to do some tracking.
 Jeff in his isolation room opts for trying an edited Fall Risk-specific version of “HBWA”, a song recorded by Jeff’s former band, Box Set.